What is genetic paternity testing?

 Taking samples is simple.
 DNA is painlessly extracted by brushing a cotton swab against the inside of a person's cheek (called a “buccal swab”).
 DNA from tissue cells cannot be changed, so drugs, alcohol or diet will not affect the test results.
 However, since cheek cells are used, the technician may ask you to rinse out your mouth first to avoid contamination by food if you have recently eaten.

-Samples are sent to a laboratory certified by AABB for testing, and results are usually available within 2-6 weeks.
+Samples are sent to a certified laboratory for testing, and results are usually available within 2-6 weeks.